foolin/golem-lang/docs/tutorial.md

 means that Golem has 'goroutines', channels and the ability to send and receive messages.
 Go's concurrency capabilities are quite powerful, and Golem is capable of using them all (**TODO** well, just not yet.
-We need to figure out how to provide access to mutexes and lots of other lower level things)
+We need to figure out how to provide access to `select`, mutexes and quite a few other things)

 ```
 fn sum(a, c) {